Engee documentation

 where:

-• - value of Dissipation factor parameter, dissipation factor.
+• — the value of the Dissipation factor parameter, the scattering coefficient.

-• - value of Thermal time constant parameter, time constant.
+• — the value of the parameter Thermal time constant, the time constant.

 Assumptions and limitations

 • The high-order polynomials used in this block are very sensitive to the number of significant digits used for calculations.
-When specifying the Coefficients [c0 c1 … cn] parameter, use all available significant digits.
+When specifying the parameter Coefficients [c0 c1 … cn], use all available significant digits.

-• The values of Coefficients [c0 c1 … cn] are defined for use within the specified temperature range.
+• The values of the parameter Coefficients [c0 c1 … cn] are defined for use in the specified temperature range.

 Ports